Skip to main content

 aws s3 rm s3://<bucket_name>/[<prefix_for_old_object_key>]

-How to delete an object
+How to delete objects

-You can find more information on the rm command in the AWS CLI reference.
 When an object is deleted from a bucket in Object Storage, it becomes immediately inaccessible and cannot be restored.
 The actual object data is then physically deleted from Nebius AI Cloud servers within 4 days.

 See also